srobo/docs/competition-simulator.md

 ![]({{ site.baseurl }}/resources/competition-simulator/robot-front.png)

+This is the pre-built robot used in the simulator, which supports the SR API.
+Building robot chassis in Webots is complicated, and we expect teams to use the pre-built robot.

+The robot has an array of sensors, a vision system, and a gripper to pick up tokens.

 ## Programming Interface

 Unless otherwise stated, the simulator’s API is the same as the real SR API described in the [programming docs]({{ site.baseurl }}/programming/).